-Intangible assets and related amortization
+Intangible assets

 Intangible assets comprise acquired software and rights.
 Acquired computer software licenses and rights are capitalized on the basis of costs incurred to acquire and bring to use the specific software.
-Software and rights costs are amortized over their estimated useful lives of 3 to 15 years.
+Software and rights costs are amortized over their estimated useful lives of 3 to 5 years.